Intense Pulsed Light Treatment for Dry Eye, Meibomian Gland Dysfunction & Blepharitis

 Step 3: Gland Support

-IPL is often combined with targeted gland expression or complementary therapies to optimise results.
+At Illume, IPL is often combined with targeted gland expression or complementary therapies to optimise results.

 How Many IPL Treatments Are Needed?

 IPL works cumulatively.
 Most patients require a series of treatments spaced several weeks apart.
-Many people notice improvement early, with continued gains across the course.
+Many people notice improvement early, with continued gains across the course Results can last months to years depending on:

 • Underlying inflammation